-§7.10 The Executive Committee is hereby empowered to take any and all necessary steps to preserve the integrity of the SFDCCC endorsement.

-§7.11 If any third party or "Independent Expenditure" is made which inaccurately reflects the ranked choice for the candidate, a press release will be issued clarifying the endorsement.

-§7.12 If any campaign, via literature, communication-verbal or electronic-or phone banking, fails to correctly state the ranked choice endorsement, the Executive Committee will investigate the circumstances and, at the very least, a press release will be disseminated to clarify the endorsement.
-Circumstances may also warrant a rescission of the endorsement and a press release will be sent so noting.
-If such violation occurs two weeks or less before the election, the endorsement is automatically rescinded and a press conference and release so stating will occur.

-§7.13 If a campaign unknowingly violates the rules of the Committee and it is more than six weeks before the election, the campaign must take satisfactory steps to clarify the information as befits the dissemination of the incorrect information. (§7.9 - 7.13 adopted 9/22/04)
+- §7.11 The Executive Committee is hereby empowered to take any and all necessary steps to preserve the integrity of the SFDCCC endorsement. - §7.12 If any third party or "Independent Expenditure" committee is formed and makes any representation that inaccurately reflects or fails to reflect the ranked choice for the candidate, the Chair shall immediately issue a press release clarifying the endorsement and the Executive Committee shall immediately open an investigation to determine whether the endorsement should be revoked. - §7.13 If any campaign, via literature, communication-verbal or electronic-or phone banking, fails to correctly state the ranked choice endorsement, the Executive Committee will investigate the circumstances and, at the very least, a press release will be disseminated to clarify the endorsement.
+If circumstances warrant a rescission of the endorsement, the Chairperson shall issue a press release to that effect.
+If such violation occurs 45 days or less before the election, the endorsement is automatically rescinded and a press conference and release so stating will occur. - §7.14 If a campaign violates the rules of the Committee and it is more than 45 days before the election, the campaign must take satisfactory steps within 48 hours of notice to clarify the information as befits the dissemination of the incorrect information.
+If the campaign fails to comply, the endorsement is automatically rescinded and the Chairperson shall hold a press conference and issue a press release to that effect.